The following words, terms, and phrases when used in this part

 implementation of certain functions to the Executive Director.

-specific strategies based on the client's desired outcome, evaluation
+specific strategies based on the plan of care, which includes the

-data and evidence, to effect change in the client's occupational performance
+change in the client's occupational performance leading to engagement

 to the Board concerning complaints and disciplinary actions regarding